How To Sell On Amazon: Step-by-Step Guide For Beginners

 But the role of building a solid listing is still extremely high.

-make sure the title reads naturally, yet contains brand, all of the essential elements of the product along with target keywords.
-Don’t keyword stuff them, choose and insert the most relevant keywords instead.
+- Make sure the title looks natural, contains your brand name, and all of the essential elements of the product like target keywords.

-Use Bullets.
-Words in the bullets don’t carry as much weight as those in the title do.
-Yet, they will be indexed by A9 too.
-Amazon’s search engine will at least take them into account, choosing what to return to the customer in the search results.
+- Use bullet formatting.
+Words in the bullets don’t carry as much weight as those in the title, but they will be indexed by Amazon, so you have an opportunity to make a play in the marketplace search engine.

-Backend Search Terms.
-These terms get indexed too.
-They are not visible to customers.
-This is the place to write misspellings, slang, Spanish/French terms and other words that are commonly used in your niche, but not 100% fitting the “public” texts like title and description.
+- Consider your Backend Search Terms.
+These terms get indexed too, even if they aren’t visible to customers.
+This is the place to write misspellings, slang, Spanish/Chinese terms, and other words that are commonly used in your niche, but don’t 100% fit the “public” descriptions.

-Photos.
-It goes without saying that high quality photos increase conversions.
-Better product sales directly impact the product’s rank in search results.
-Amazon also instructs to upload images larger than 1000×1000 pixels, since the ability to “zoom in” on a product has proven to enhance sales”.
-Besides, some experts also point out that the number of photos matters too for Amazon’s search algorithm, so make sure you have enough photos to accurately show the product.
+- Add product photos.
+It goes without saying that high-quality photos increase conversions, and better product sales directly impact the product’s rank in search results.
+Amazon also instructs users to upload images larger than 1000×1000 pixels, since the ability to “zoom in” on a product has proven to enhance sales.
+Another photo tip: The number of photos available also matters for Amazon’s search algorithm, so make sure you have enough photos to accurately show the product.

 What is outside of copywriting, but within your control too:

-Real Product Sales.
+- Real Product Sales.
 Nothing lifts your product in the search results better than its actual sales.
-Keeping it in mind, you can try a gimmick.
-Drive external traffic to your product and convince Amazon that your product is what customers buy eagerly.
-Google Adwords, posts and ads in Social Media, email marketing campaigns — these are common ways to drive external traffic to your Amazon listings.
+Keeping that in mind, you can try the following: drive external traffic to your product and convince Amazon that your product is what customers are eager to buy.
+Google Adwords, posts, and ads in social media, email marketing campaigns — these are common ways to drive external traffic to your Amazon listings.

 - Product reviews.
 Doing product research, people read reviews.
-When they’re positive, all from verified buyers, with photos and real people behind them, the product sells better, and that’s exactly what Amazon LOVES.
+When reviews are positive, all from verified buyers, with photos and real people behind them, the product sells better, which is exactly what Amazon LOVES.
 Amazon exerts its best efforts to penalize fake reviews and encourage real feedback.
 This is why reviews on Amazon are extremely credible.
-First, work your arse off to impress your buyers with your product and customer service, then 2) incentivise them to write about their great experience.
+First, work your arse off to impress your buyers with your product and customer service, then incentivize them to write about their great experience.

 Amazon PPC is a reliable way to drive internal Amazon traffic to your listings and sell more effectively on Amazon.

-There are three self-service advertising options you can setup:
+There are three self-service advertising options you can take advantage of:

-Depending on the type of the ad you choose, it will show below the search results, above the search results and on a related product detail pages.
+Depending on the type of ad you choose, it will show below the search results, above the search results, and on related product detail pages.

-Advertising on Amazon is auction-based, so you’re to set the bid and daily/campaign budget.
+Advertising on Amazon is auction-based, so you’ve got to set the bid and daily/campaign budget.
 The more competitive your bid is, the more likely it is that your ad will be displayed.

-The minimal budget is $1.00/day for Product Display (though Amazon recommends at least $10 to ensure your ad campaign doesn’t stop working in the middle of the day) and from $100 for the entire campaign of the other two types.
+The minimum budget is $1.00/day for Product Display (though Amazon recommends at least $10 to ensure your ad campaign doesn’t stop working in the middle of the day) and from $100 for the entire campaign of the other two types.

-Sponsored Products is probably the simplest way to get started, but study this Amazon’s page about advertising basics to have a better understanding of what else you can do and how.
+Sponsored Products is probably the simplest way to get started, but study this guide on Amazon advertising to have a better understanding of what else you can do and how.

 White hat ways to make sales, such as optimizing your listings for Amazon and running Ads may sometimes not be enough, so the most dexterous merchants are starting to look for additional ways to gin up their Amazon sales.

 Amazon shoppers are looking for good deals.
 When they see a fair discount, your product sells well.